mikegleen/modes/doc/source/configuration.rst

    The character or characters to use within a column to separate the values when used with the :ref:`multiple <cmd_multiple>` command or the :ref:`items <cmd_items>` command.
-   The statement may appear under the **global** command or a specific command, which takes precedence.
+   The statement may appear under the :ref:`cmd_global` command or a specific command, which takes precedence.
 The default is “|”.

 .. _normalize: